Linuxfabrik/monitoring-plugins/check-plugins/mysql-database-metrics/README.md

 ## States

-* WARN if the index size is larger than the data size (if at least one of them is larger than 10 MB)
+* WARN if the index size is larger than the data size (if at least one of them exceeds 10 MiB).
-* WARN if more than one storage engine is used
+* WARN if more than one storage engine is used within a schema.
-* WARN if more than one collation is used
+* WARN if more than one collation is used within a schema.
-* WARN if more than one table engine is used
+* WARN if more than one table engine is used within a schema.
-* WARN if more than one charsets for text-like col is used
+* WARN if more than one charset for text-like columns is used within a schema.
-* WARN if more than one collations for text-like col is used
+* WARN if more than one collation for text-like columns is used within a schema.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics